 The angriest people in the world are failures at forecasting their misery.
 Therefore, the only way they can try and alleviate their pain is to make other people feel miserable as well.
 We’ve all met them.
 I see them at least once week on Financial Samurai, hurtling insults in the comments section.
 Instead of being open to new ways of thinking, they get triggered into outrage.

 “Do you want to become an old man, filled with regret, waiting to die alone?” – Saito

-The upcoming suffering I see in my future include: physically slowing down due to age and injury, losing my cognitive abilities, bullying in school, losing loved ones, and living a mundane lifestyle.
+The upcoming suffering I see in my future include: physically slowing down due to age and injury, losing my cognitive abilities, my children experiencing bullying, losing loved ones, and living a mundane lifestyle.

 Based on my forecasts, I plan to: stretch more and eat better, produce as much content as possible before my mind goes, do extensive research on schools for my son, spend more time with my parents, and figure out a way to go on a perpetual family adventure.

 Of course, if I can figure out a way to detach from all desires, I’ll be able to eliminate suffering according to The Four Noble Truths.
 But I love my family too much to stop caring.